pohldaniel/OpenGL_Games/README.md

 The transmittance pass "right" and the blur pass "middle right" seems ok for now.
 But unfrotunataly I have some major issues with the specularities "left" and applying the "Beckmann-Texture" in a correct way.

 The project 11VolumetircTexture is a port of https://developer.download.nvidia.com/SDK/10.5/opengl/screenshots/samples/render_texture_3D.html I was abel to exchange some of the "CG-Shader" with "Compute-Shader".
 To get the same trackball behavior I add some header out of the Nvidia SDK, the copyright is written down in every file.
 To get rid of the "glut32.lib" I had to do some slightly modifications to this files.
 The project also contains some code from https://prideout.net/blog/old/blog/index.html@p=60.html and https://prideout.net/blog/old/blog/index.html@p=64.html.
+The models are from https://klacansky.com/open-scivis-datasets
 ![Volume](https://user-images.githubusercontent.com/30089026/213771775-9ea01f87-61a1-4ad5-b60d-87a6a65e5181.png)